Michael Strange (boxer): Philanthropic Endeavours

 To raise money for cancer awareness, Strange started the Box Run.
 He began running from Thunder Bay, Ontario towards Victoria, British Columbia on April 12, 2012.
-He ran for 81 days at an average of over 40 km per day finishing his run on July 3, 2012 in Victoria at Mile Zero, 3,149 km later.
+He ran for 81 days at an average of over 40 km per day finishing his run on July 3, 2012, in Victoria at Mile Zero, 3,149 km later.
 The Box Run raised over $100,000 for Childhood Cancer Canada.
 Shoes worn during this run are currently on display at the Niagara Falls History Museum.

 In 2014, the Box Run became an official registered charity.
 It is a completely volunteer-based organization focused on raising funds through athletic endeavours.

 On May 8, 2014, Strange embarked on another run for childhood cancer.
 Dubbed the "90 in 90", Strange ran 94 Marathons in 94 days from St. John's Newfoundland to his hometown of Niagara Falls.
 The run was in honor of 12-year old Matteo Mancini, Strange's inspiration from his first Box Run who lost his battle to cancer on May 8, 2013.

 In August 2016, Strange and three teammates set out on the "Box Climb".
 The troop summited the Breithorn, a mountain peak adjacent to the Matterhorn in Switzerland.

-In September 2018, to commemorate Childhood Cancer Awareness month, Strange set out on the Camino de Santiago, an 800km spiritual journey through Spain.
+In September 2018, to commemorate Childhood Cancer Awareness month, Strange set out on the Camino de Santiago, an 800 km spiritual journey through Spain.
 Each of the 30 days was dedicated to a child who has fought or is fighting cancer.